How to Post a Bond

 - Bring a valid ID and the correct amount in cash or your credit card.
 Posting a bond after hours adds a $30 fee to the bond amount.
 The Detention Center does not give change.

-- A sergeant or corporal will assist you with the paperwork needed for the bond.
+- A jail employee will assist you with the paperwork needed for the bond.

 Posting a Property Bond